Motivating employee productivity during onboarding

 We are lacking precisely what training needs in the digital age: interaction.
 While the intentions of a PowerPoint are good, it’s really the implementation of learning that sets apart good onboarding from a total time sink.
 We should be in the business of building up a knowledge base that is capable and efficient, not the business of checking off boxes for our curriculum.

 Realize that we spend most of our time on some sort of mobile device, and this is a perfect way to deliver content.
-Technology can be used to motivate employee comprehension by increasing communication, delivering engaging content, and provide instantaneous feedback.
+Technology can be used to give employees a welcome to the office and its policies.
+It can motivate employee comprehension by increasing communication, delivering engaging content, and provide instantaneous feedback.

 How do we attract their attention?